 I want to better understand how parasites are able to infect people and how they avoid being killed by the immune system.
 To do this I am taking advantage of the power of DNA sequencing technologies and computational analysis to identify the genes important for these interactions.

 My primary interest is in identifying genes involved in host-parasite interactions.
-I am currently working on malaria and several species of nematode worm.
+I am currently working primarily on malaria parasites.
 The first goal in this process is to produce a high quality, annotated genome sequence for the parasite species of interest describing the layout of the genome and all the genes in the parasites arsenal.
-Once this is achieved, functional genomics approaches such as gene expression analysis can be used to determine genes of particular importance for host-parasite interactions (Reid et al., 2015; Reid & Berriman, 2013).
+Once this is achieved, functional genomics approaches such as gene expression analysis can be used to determine genes of particular importance for host-parasite interactions and begin to elucidate their roles.

-In collaboration with the Langhorne group at The Francis Crick Institute I am currently working on understanding how malaria parasites are able to establish chronic infections, increasing their chance of transmission (Brugat*, Reid* et al., in preparation).
+In collaboration with the Langhorne group at The Francis Crick Institute I am working to understand how malaria parasites are able to establish chronic infections, increasing their chance of transmission (Brugat*, Reid* et al., 2017).
 This has stemmed from work where I was involved in identifying a role for the pir gene family in virulence and the importance of mosquito transmission on controlling gene expression in the parasite (Spence et al., 2013).

-The SIMS project is a multi-centre systems immunology collaboration (The Kenya Medical Research Institute, Oxford University, the Francis Crick Institute, University of Exeter) funded by the Medical Research Council to understand why some children are more susceptible to malaria than others.
-I am coordinating sequencing and analysis of the data for this project.
+The SIMS project is a multi-centre systems immunology collaboration (The Kenya Medical Research Institute, Oxford University, the Francis Crick Institute, University of Exeter) funded by the Medical Research Council to understand why some children are more susceptible to malaria than others (Bediako et al., 2019).
+We are now in the second phase of the project in which I am coordinating sequencing and analysis of the data.

 Antibody-independent mechanisms regulate the establishment of chronic Plasmodium infection.

 Nature microbiology 2017;2;16276